ssbsukirat/medicine/Cardinal/CNS/Gait.md

 - **Asymmetry** is a common feature of gait disorders due to **contractures and other orthopedic deformities**
 - ***The gait disorder observed clinically must be viewed as the product of a neurologic deficit and a functional adaptation***
 ## Cautious Gait
+- **abbreviated stride, widened base, and lowered center of mass, as if walking on a slippery surface**
+- Arms abducted
+- non-specific and common in 1/3 with gait impairment
+- a/w fear of falls
+- Physical therapy --> improve walking --> follow-up observation --> identify underlying cause
+## Stiff Legged Gait
 -